DavidMayoral/Arduino-measurements/README.md

 ![LoadCell connections](Sketches/LoadCell-diagram.webp)

-*Source: Indrek(YouTube)*
 *Source: [circuitjournal.com](https://circuitjournal.com/four-wire-load-cell-with-HX711#arduino-code)*

+A+ and A- wires can be interchanged, since this would only affect the sign of the output value.
+DT and SCK pins have to be connected to digital pins on the Arduino board.

 The pins have been soldered to the HX-711 amplifier module to make easier but solid connections with the wires.

 ### 1.2 Accelerometers

-As well as with the HX-711 amplifier modules, the pins have been soldered to the accelerometers.
+Apart from a 5V power supply, each accelerometer requires connection with 3 analogue pins.
+No amplifier module is needed in this case.

 ![Connection Accelerometer to Arduino](Sketches/Accelerometer-to-Arduino.png)

 *Source: lastminuteengineers.com*

+As well as with the HX-711 amplifier modules, the pins have been soldered to the accelerometers.

 ## 2. Arduino software setup
+The code that was loaded on the Arduino board (`Read_load_accelerometer.ino`) has been constructed based on two independent pieces of code:
-The base code that was used and later adapted (`Read_2x_load_cell.ino`) was obtained from [Olav Kallhovd (GitHub)](https://github.com/olkal/HX711_ADC).
+- The base code for the load cells (`Read_1x_load_cell.ino`) was obtained from [Olav Kallhovd (GitHub)](https://github.com/olkal/HX711_ADC).
 Apart from reading, processing and filtering the measurements, the package also features an option to tare the measuring equipment.
 Also, running the `Calibrate.ino` file generates a calibration value which can then be used in the main code.
+- The base code for the accelerometers (`Read_accelerometer.ino`) was obtained from [LastMinuteEngineers](https://lastminuteengineers.com/adxl335-accelerometer-arduino-tutorial/).

 #### Measurements